cmcntsh/ReviewingWriting/README.md

 * I recommend purchasing the most current APA manual.
 As of 2023 that is APA 7 (American Psychological Association, 2020).
 However, many things can be looked up online on the APA Style Blog https://apastyle.apa.org/
 * Searching for Literature https://github.com/cmcntsh/LitSearchAIResources

+### Evaluating Evidence

+* If you need to evaluate the strength of evidence, use a recognized framework.
+* The Johns Hopkins model is suitable for evaluating a wide range of evidence (Dang et al., 2021).

 ### Genre resources

 * A genre is a set of forms or standards expected by a community (Booth et. al., 2016).
 The genre we focus on in much of academic writing in nursing is the research report with five sections: Introduction, Methods, Results, Discussion, and Conclusion (Booth et. al., 2016).